 Funding recommendations to the Department of Health are made by our Programme Directors and independent experts including members of the public.

-Details of membership, vacancies and funding decisions for each research programme are available through the Programme boards and panels section.
+Details of membership and funding decisions for each research programme are available through the Programme boards and panels section.